learnbyexample/regexp-cut/examples/Examples.md

 b c e a b c d
 ```

 Beginning or ending or both can be ignored for a range.
-Here's some examples:

 ```bash
 # if - alone is used, it indicates all the fields